 The Liberation Heritage Route of Durban is a joint project of the National Heritage Council and eThekwini Metro that celebrates sites and icons of our struggle for freedom and democracy in South Africa.
 This route pays homage to individuals representing a wide range of organisations who gave their lives in pursuit of freedom.
+It is run through the Durban Local History Museums.

 South Africa’s struggle for liberation began with wars of resistance against colonial invasions and was followed by a coordinated fight against oppression and apartheid by national political movements.
 In 2005 UNESCO adopted a resolution entitled Roads to Independence: African Liberation Heritage to recognise the universal value and significance of this heritage.